If you’re interested in improving as a player, this is the place to be.

 Below is a diagram which puts all these stages together so you can see how they fit into a pathway of development.
 It takes you from junior stages, all the way up to senior so if you’re serious about basketball you can plan your journey and make your goals now.

 From club level, right up to representing Great Britain, the aim of this pathway is to give you the guidance and support you need as players to achieve your own personal goals.

 Under 13 Regional Development Programme (RDP)

 This is the first step in the pathway, separated into U13 girls and U13 boys.
 If you’re interested in basketball, enjoy it and your club or school think you’re good at it, you can go for a session at your region’s open event to join the Under 13 RDP in your region.
-It usually starts in May, and your region will then organise coaching sessions for you and your team mates building up to a Regional Development Tournament in July where you will get the opportunity to develop your basketball skills and showcase them in front of regional & national selectors.
+It usually starts in May, and your region will then organise coaching sessions for you and your team mates building up to a Regional Development Tournament which, for 2018, takes place on Saturday 7 and Sunday 8 July at the National Basketball Performance Centre in Manchester, where you will get the opportunity to develop your basketball skills and showcase them in front of regional & national selectors.

 Regional Performance Centres (RPC)

 This is a different type of regional programme, for U13, U14 and U15 boys and girls which specifically focuses on individual player development.
 This one involves no competition activities but concentrates on making you the best player you can be, so you can then progress and take that into a team environment.
 It runs from October to May, and you can be nominated by your club to go and take part and hopefully get on the programme.
 If you’re not quite ready we transfer you back to your club to get even better and then ask you back later in the season!

 Under 15 Regional Development Programme (RDP)